 - If the risk owner has the correct skill set to hold any delegated authority;

-- The extent of assurance activities that a PT has to undertake in order to discharge their responsibilities.
-Here, over and above meeting any legal requirements, the PT should consider a risk based approach where oversight and assurance activities focus on those aspects of the service provision that pose the greatest safety and environmental risks;
+- The extent of assurance activities that a DT has to undertake in order to discharge their responsibilities.
+Here, over and above meeting any legal requirements, the DT should consider a risk based approach where oversight and assurance activities focus on those aspects of the service provision that pose the greatest safety and environmental risks;

-- The division of safety and environmental work, obligations and authority between the PT and the contractor, on issues such as:
+- The division of safety and environmental work, obligations and authority between the DT and the contractor, on issues such as:

 - Holding and updating the safety and environmental case documentation; o Authority to make ALARP decisions for hazards of different risk levels; o Obligations under environmental Duty of Care legislation regarding

 - Planning for and undertaking continual review of the effectiveness of operational controls.

-- Decisions are formally recorded and reflected in the PT Safety and Environmental Case Reports, Strategies and Plans.
+- Decisions are formally recorded and reflected in the DT Safety and Environmental Case Reports, Strategies and Plans.